Lack of a thermodynamic finite-temperature spin-glass phase in the two-dimensional randomly-coupled ferromagnet: Introduction

-Here we want to study the thermodynamic properties of a model proposed by N.~Lemke and I.~A.~Campbell \cite{lemke:96} --- later analyzed in much detail in Refs.~\cite{parisi:98,lemke:99,hartmann:01d} --- that might have the desired finite-temperature spin-glass transition and, most importantly, be of a planar topology that can easily be constructed with current superconducting flux qubits.
+Here we want to study the thermodynamic properties of a model proposed by Lemke and Campbell \cite{lemke:96}---later analyzed in much detail in Refs.~\cite{parisi:98,lemke:99,hartmann:01d}---that might have the desired finite-temperature spin-glass transition and, most importantly, be of a mostly planar topology that can easily be constructed with current superconducting flux qubits.
 Our results show that, unfortunately, for large enough system sizes the model is in a paramagnetic phase at finite temperatures for a parameter range where it is predicted to be a spin glass.
+We do note that this would have been surprising, because there is solid evidence that the lower critical dimensions of spin glasses is believed to be between two and three space dimensions \cite{bray:84,hartmann:01,boettcher:05d}---a value below which any phase transition to a spin-glass state only occurs at zero temperature.

 The paper is structured as follows: In Sec.~\ref{sec:model} we describe the model and numerical details, as well as the current understanding of its properties, followed by results and concluding remarks in Sec.~\ref{sec:results}.